-Dr Alanna Kamp, BA BSc (UNSW), PhD (WSU), is a Postdoctoral Research Fellow in the School of Social Sciences and Psychology, Western Sydney University.
-Her doctoral research was completed in 2014 and was focused on the experiences of belonging and exclusion of female Chinese Australians in the White Australia Policy period.
-As an historical and cultural geographer, Alanna is interested in feminist and postcolonial understandings of the migrant experience and attitudes to immigration in Australia.
+Dr Alanna Kamp (BA BSc (UNSW); PhD (WSU)) is a Postdoctoral Research Fellow in the Urban Research Program, School of Social Sciences and Psychology.
+Her PhD was completed at Western Sydney University (2014) and focused on the experiences of belonging and exclusion of female Chinese Australians in the White Australia Policy era.
+Alanna is interested in feminist and postcolonial understandings of the migrant experience and attitudes to immigration in Australia.
 She is particularly interested in the ways in which historical geographies of migrant experience have contemporary relevance and shape current community experiences and identities.

-Nadia Rhook lectures and researches history at La Trobe University, on Wurundjeri land.
+Dr Nadia Rhook is a white settler historian, writer, and poet.
+She lectures and researches Indigenous, Asian, and Australian history at the University of Western Australia, on Whadjuk Noongar land.
 Her research is much inspired by her background in ESL teaching, and in 2016 she curated the City of Melbourne heritage exhibition 'Moving Tongues: language and migration in 1890s Melbourne'.
-She’s published in international and local journals including Postcolonial Studies and Peril Magazine.
-Currently, Nadia's writing a book about the politics of language and Chinese and South Asian migration in colonial Melbourne, forthcoming 2018, and researching political histories of Chinese herbalists on the Goldfields.
+She’s published in international and local journals including the Journal of Colonialism and Colonial History, the Journal of Women's History, Postcolonial Studies, and Peril Magazine.
+Nadia also co-convenes the Perth branch of the Asian Australian Studies Research Network.
+She's currently writing a book about Asian migration, speech, and settler colonialism in 1890s Melbourne, forthcoming with Duke University Press.

 Facebook: Sandi Robb History and Heritage Consultant